jordynplotnik/nu-ds-bootcamp/Tableau/README.md

 ## Data
 The data was extracted from the Citi Bike Data page.
 The data used was every 2 months since 2021.
 Note, this data is incomplete for 2023, as the year has not yet completed.
-The join of all the datasets can be shown in Tableau_Base.ipynb located in this folder.
+The datasets were joined using concat in Tableau_Base.ipynb located in this folder.
+Note, the orignal datasets are not in Github due to size of the original csvs.

 ## Analysis